jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 Such an accounting is key for the necessary defense of the faith.
-There are some communities within which the Baha'i community operates that is skeptical of any organization with governance that does not follow normal rules of representative democracies, including the necessary traceability for decisions made.
+There are some communities within which the Baha'i community operates that are skeptical of any organization with governance that does not follow normal rules of representative democracies, including the necessary traceability for decisions made.
+Indeed, there have beeen governments that have negatively reacted to its structure, egged on by the accusations of those who wish The Baha'i Faith ill.
 Others are defenders of liberalism who would otherwise be well-wishers but react negatively to unfamiliar constructs which may seem undemocratic.
 Finally there are those who are negatively disposed toward organized religion itself and will take any opportunity to use points of novelty to paint our administrative organization as regressive.
 Proper conceptualization is necessary to defend our institutions from a point of strength.

-## A Summary of Key Baha'i Principles
+## An Analysis of Key Baha'i Principles from the Writings

 There are a number of key principles that underlie Baha'i governance.
-While all of these are familiar to Baha'is, it is worth reiterating in this paper.
-Many are unusual for civic bodies, and all are worth examining.
+While all of these are familiar to Baha'is, they are worth identifying them explicitly.
+Many of these principles are unusual for civic bodies, and all are worth examining.

-Many of students of The Faith, including the bulk of Baha'is, are familiar with these principles of Baha'i governance as laid laid forth in Shoghi Effendi's _World Order of Baha'u'llah_.
-However, this is not a latter-day innovation imposed upon the teachings outlined by Baha'u'llah.
+Students of The Faith, including the bulk of Baha'is, are familiar with these principles of Baha'i governance as laid laid forth in Shoghi Effendi's _World Order of Baha'u'llah_.
+However, one must realize this was not a latter-day innovation imposed upon the teachings outlined by Baha'u'llah.
 Shoghi Effendi was at pains to point out to believers that the most important of these principles were restatements of principles enunciated by both Baha'u'llah and 'Abdu'l-Baha:

     The concentration of authority in the hands of the elected representatives of the believers; the necessity of the submission